Angel Of London Bridge attacked by all three knifemen as she tended to victim

 Ms Boden had suffered stab wounds and was alive but unable to speak, she said.

-Ms Schroeder helped with first aid along with a GP who gave chest compressions before saying she was gone and there was nothing more they could do.
-The court heard.
+Ms Schroeder helped with first aid along with a GP Saira Khan who gave chest compressions before saying she was gone and there was nothing more they could do, the court heard.

-Witness Alexandre Colou looked over his shoulder and saw Ms Boden falling down as crowds of people fled the attackers.

-He told the court he thought she had tripped before he saw “blood everywhere”.

-“She had difficulties breathing.
-I was talking to her and then her eyes stopped moving.
+Dr Khan and her friends had also fled the Boro Bistro as people knocked over chairs and tables in a desparate bid to get away.

+She found Ms Boden on the ground with her friend saying: “Kirsty, what had they done to you?”

+But at 10.23pm, she pronounced Ms Boden dead and went on to help another victim with a stab wound to the neck.

+She told the court the situation had been “difficult to overcome without any equipment”.

-Gareth Patterson QC, for her family, said Ms Boden got up within seconds of the crash, thinking of others rather than her own safety.
+Gareth Patterson QC, for Ms Boden’s family, said the nurse had got up from her table within seconds of the crash, thinking of others rather than her own safety.

-The senior Guy’s Hospital nurse was “right there in the thick of it” when she tried to help Mr Pigeard.
+The senior staff nurse at Guy’s Hospital was “right there in the thick of it” when she tried to help Mr Pigeard.

 Mr Patterson said the tip of Butt’s knife was found embedded in Ms Boden’s head, most likely from the blow caught on CCTV.